getsolus/help-center-docs/package-management/basics/en.md

 sudo eopkg upgrade
 ```

+Please note partial updates are not supported, they are a common cause of breakages.
+You should always upgrade every package.

-If you want to **only** update a specific piece of software on your system, you can specify is like below:
+However if you want to **only** update a specific piece of software on your system, you can specify what package like the following example:

 ``` bash
 sudo eopkg upgrade firefox